 How is Ecological Sanitation different?

-We consider Ecological Sanitation an umbrella term to capture a variety of practices for managing organic material, water, and other resources in a manner that sustains their value, protects public health, and avoids negative impacts to social and environmental systems.
-Rather than disposing of food scraps or human feces + urine, Ecological Sanitation allows for the collection, processing, and beneficial use of these resources in a natural cycle.
+Ecological Sanitation is an umbrella term to capture a variety of practices for managing organic material, water, and other resources in a manner that sustains their value, protects public health, and avoids negative impacts to social and environmental systems.
+Rather than disposing of food scraps or human feces + urine, Ecological Sanitation allows for the collection, processing, and beneficial use of these resources in a closed cycle.

 How does it work?